 Just when Naomi thought life was hopeless and spiraling downward, God lifted her up out of the trenches and gently placed her in a new life that was far better than anything she would have planned for herself.
 But she had to take the first step and head back to God’s country.

-It may be that you’re feeling worn out and weary in the wilderness because of the choices that you made.
+It may be that you’re feeling worn out and weary in the wilderness because of choices you made.
 Whether you left God on your own accord or followed along with someone else, you’re not where you’re supposed to be, and you’re feeling forsaken by God.

 Here’s the good news.
 He never leaves us no matter how far we may wander away.
 And He can take us wherever we are and use us for His glory.
 He never gives up on us.